ncatlab/nlab-content/pages/5/8/4/0/10485/content.md

 ## Idea

-**Symmetry Protected Trivial order (SPT order)** (also known as **Symmetry Protected Topological order**) is a new kind of order in zero-temperature states of matter that have a symmetry and a finite energy gap.
+**Symmetry Protected Trivial order (SPT order)** (also known as **Symmetry Protected Topological order**) is a new kind of order in zero-temperature [[solid state physics|states of matter]] that have a [[symmetry]] and a finite energy gap.
 The SPT order has the following defining properties:

-(a) distinct SPT states with a given symmetry cannot be smoothly deformed into each other without a phase transition, if the deformation preserves the symmetry.
+(a) distinct SPT states with a given symmetry cannot be smoothly deformed into each other without a [[phase transition]], if the deformation preserves the symmetry.
 (b) however, they all can be smoothly deformed into the same trivial product state without a phase transition, if the symmetry is broken during the deformation.

-Using the notion of quantum entanglement, we can say that SPT states are short-range entangled states with a symmetry.
+Using the notion of quantum entanglement, we can say that SPT states are short-range [[entanglement|entangled states]] with a symmetry.

 ## Examples of SPT order

 The first example of SPT order is the Haldane phase of spin-1 chain.
-It is a SPT phase protected by SO(3) spin rotation symmetry.
-Another example of SPT order is the topological insulator of non-interacting fermions, a SPT phase protected by U(1) and time reversal symmetry.
+It is a SPT phase protected by the $SO(3)$ spin [[rotation group]] symmetry.
+Another example of SPT order is the [[topological insulator]] of non-interacting fermions, a SPT phase protected by U(1) and time reversal symmetry.

 ## Group cohomology theory for SPT phases